 npx serve

-This will start a local development server, typically available at:
+This will start a local development server available on localhost.

 -